Loopholes in Facebook’s ‘paid for by’ label shows just how flimsy its political ad archive is

 Vice News got ads approved to run that were “paid for by”: Mike Pence, ISIS, and all 100 U.S. Senators.The only two names that got rejected?
 Mark Zuckerberg and Hillary Clinton.

-Business Insider followed that up with a test of their own, which found that Facebook gave them approval to run an ad that was “paid for by” the now-defunct Cambridge Analytica.
+Business Insider followed that up with a test of its own and found that Facebook gave it approval to run an ad “paid for by” the now-defunct Cambridge Analytica.

 This egg on Facebook’s face comes less than a week before the U.S. midterms.
 This is the time Facebook was supposed to prove that it has learned from the lessons of 2016, when bad actors were able to exploit Facebook’s algorithms and lax sign-up requirements to spread misinformation through fake accounts.